edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The transport dangerous goods details, at line level, applicable to this trade delivery.<br/>Dangerous goods transport details applicable to this referenced supply chain consignment item.<br/>Dangerous goods applicable to the transport of this supply chain consignment.<br/>Transport dangerous goods information applicable to these logistics regulated goods.<br/>Dangerous goods transport details applicable to this supply chain consignment item.<br/>Transport dangerous goods information applicable for this trade product.<br/>
+Comments: <br/>The transport dangerous goods details, at line level, applicable to this trade delivery.<br/>Dangerous goods transport details applicable to this referenced supply chain consignment item.<br/>Transport dangerous goods information applicable to these logistics regulated goods.<br/>Dangerous goods applicable to the transport of this supply chain consignment.<br/>Dangerous goods transport details applicable to this supply chain consignment item.<br/>Transport dangerous goods information applicable for this trade product.<br/>

 Domains: